jlimadev/jlimadev/README.md

-### Hi there 👋
+### Hi there, I'm Jonathan Lima 👋

-My name is Jonathan Lima.
-I am a software engineer passionate for learn, practice and code!
+I am a Brazilian software engineer passionate for learn, practice and code!

 I started working as Business Intellegence Analyst but i changed the path of my carreer when i started code and automate lots of tasks, then i really enjoyed this!
 Since there i'm working and evolving as a developer.